chop-dbhi/varify-site/index.md

 an integrated data warehouse and analysis suite that enables a researcher to annotate variants one sample at a time.
 Varify was developed in colloboration with the NHGRI Clinical Sequencing Exploratory Research program, and CHOP's clinical laboratories.
-It was built using
-<a href="harvest.research.chop.edu">Harvest</a>, an open-source, web-based biomedical application
+It was built using [Harvest](http://harvest.research.chop.edu/), an open-source, web-based biomedical application development framework.
-development framework.
 Varify's data warehouse was deployed on the open-source PostgreSQL relational database.
 Unique variants are combined from all samples into one table.
 The report for each sample includes a variety of annotations, and the user has the ability to sort his or her results according